← Back to TP-Link Routers Modem / Router UFB Settings

 - Ensure the router is powered on and that your computer or smartphone is connected to the router via Wi-Fi or a LAN cable.

-2. Access the Router’s Admin Panel
+2. Access the router’s Admin Panel

 - Open a web browser on a connected device and enter

-into the address bar. - Log in using the default credentials:
+(or 192.168.1.1) into the address bar.- Log in using the default credentials:

 - Username: admin